Helping Communities Rebuild

 Direct To Details >

-Rebuilding Lives in Maysville, Kentucky
+Rebuilding Lives in Mayfield, Kentucky

 Imagine losing everything in a matter of seconds.
 That’s the reality many faced when the EF4 tornado ravaged Mayfield, Kentucky.
 Over 4,000 homes were destroyed, leaving thousands without shelter or basic necessities.